awsdocs/amazon-ec2-user-guide/doc_source/install-LAMP.md

    [ec2-user ~]$ echo "<?php phpinfo(); ?>" > /var/www/html/phpinfo.php
    ```

-   If you get a "Permission denied" error when trying to run this command, try logging out and logging back in again to pick up the proper group permissions that you configured in [Step 1: Prepare the LAMP Server](#prepare-lamp-server-alami)\.
+   If you get a "Permission denied" error when trying to run this command, try logging out and logging back in again to pick up the proper group permissions that you configured in [Step 1: Prepare the LAMP server](#prepare-lamp-server-alami)\.

 1. In a web browser, type the URL of the file that you just created\.
 This URL is the public DNS address of your instance followed by a forward slash and the file name\.
 For example: